URL-Decode

 Highlights

-Report Button Integration: Makes it easy for users to report phishing attempts directly to security teams.
+• Report Button Integration: Enables users to easily report phishing attempts directly to security teams.

 Things to Consider